 - Sugarless Gum.
 Chewing sugarless gum will help to keep moisture present in your mouth.

 - OTC Moisturizers.
 Use an over-the-counter moisturizer like a spray or a mouthwash that is known to help treat dry mouth specifically.
+Ask Dr. Zymantas for a recommendation at your next exam.

 - Foods To Avoid.
 Avoid certain foods and beverages that irritate dry mouth such as coffee, alcohol, carbonated soft drinks, and acidic fruit juices.

 - Fluoride Varnish.
 Have a fluoride gel or varnish applied to your teeth by your dentist for extra protection.
+There are also over the counter fluoride products available for home use.

 Many patients who experience gum disease aren’t even aware that they have it because it is often a painless condition until it reaches the advanced stage.
 Periodontal disease is caused by the bacteria found in plaque, which irritates the gum tissues, making them swollen, red and leads them to bleed easily.
 Left untreated, gums can begin to pull away from the teeth and form pockets where more plaque will collect, ultimately leading to advanced decay and tooth loss.